Unlocking Euclidean Problems with Isotropic Initialization: Optimization

+For quad-mesh mechanisms, we apply the optimization algorithm from our previous work~\cite{quadmech-2024} as a black box, initializing it with isotropic mechanisms constructed in Sec.~\ref{sec:flexible}.
+The idea of the algorithm is to achieve easily-characterized \emph{infinitesimal flexibility} and \emph{sufficiently many isometric mechanism positions} (about ten); then a general theorem guarantees flexibility.
+We refer to a detailed description of the algorithm in~\cite{quadmech-2024} and focus on webs and CRPC surfaces in this section.

-To transform an isotropic shape into a Euclidean one, we use the \emph{guided projection algorithm} \cite{Tang2014}.
+For webs and CRPC surfaces,} we use the \emph{guided projection algorithm} \cite{Tang2014}.
 This algorithm is a regularized Gauss-Newton method, also known as Levenberg-Marquardt method.
 A key idea is to enhance performance by using at most quadratic constraints.
 To achieve that, auxiliary variables are introduced.

 Also, we introduce a \emph{special inner product} of two vectors \( p = (p_1, p_2, p_3) \) and \( q = (q_1, q_2, q_3) \) as follows:

 where \( \varepsilon = 0 \) represents the isotropic metric, and \( \varepsilon = 1 \) corresponds to the Euclidean metric.
 During the optimization process, \( \varepsilon \) is gradually increased from \( 0 \) to \( 1 \) to ensure a smooth transformation and improve the convergence behavior.